awsdocs/elb-user-guide/doc_source/what-is-load-balancing.md

 # What is Elastic Load Balancing?<a name="what-is-load-balancing"></a>

 Elastic Load Balancing automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones\.
 It monitors the health of its registered targets, and routes traffic only to the healthy targets\.
-Elastic Load Balancing scales your load balancer as your incoming traffic changes over time\.
-It can automatically scale to the vast majority of workloads\.
+Elastic Load Balancing scales your load balancer capacity automatically in response to changes in incoming traffic\.

 ## Load balancer benefits<a name="load-balancer-benefits"></a>